shishan-foo/shishan-foo.github.io/_posts/2019-09-26-Redirect-with-Config-File.md

 ---
 layout: post
-title: "Redirect With Web.config File"
+title: "Redirect With Web.config"
 date: 2019-09-26
 tags: [Azure, cloud, redirect]
 ---

-## Background
+### Target
 There are two websites, one for desktop and another lite version for mobile devices.
-To switch between these two website seamlessly without rendering its content, I decide to use Redirect in the web.config file.
+To switch between these two websites seamlessly and fast, I decide to use redirect action in the web.config file to avoid rendering the content.

-## Plan
+### Plan
-### Desktop Site Auto Redirect
+#### Desktop Website Auto Redirect

-- Desktop Website only auto redirect to the Mobile Website when:
+Desktop Website only auto redirect to the Mobile Website when:
 1. The device is a mobile device <br/>
 **AND**
 2. Resources is **not** requested by the mobile website